 Although the Spanning Tree Protocols are very versatile in forming all possible redundant topologies, its re-convergence time is too slow for most mission critical applications.
 The EtherWAN Alpha Ring protocols can be used in mission critical applications to recover from a link failure in 15 milliseconds or less.
-However, with the Alpha Ring protocols (Alpha Ring, Alpha Ring-Coupling), the redundant topologies that these protocols can be applied to will be limited to at the most two Rings per switch.
-Alpha Chain protocol can be used independently, or in conjunction with the Alpha Ring protocols, to form almost limitless redundant topologies, all with the recovering time from a link failure in less than a second.
+However, with the Alpha Ring protocols (Alpha Ring, Alpha Ring-Coupling), the redundant topologies that these protocols can be used independently, or in conjunction with the Alpha Ring protocols, to form almost limitless redundant topologies, all with the recovering time from a link failure in less than a second.
 With the Alpha Chain protocol, a redundant network segment can be created anywhere that a single path of daisy-chained switches exists.